SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2020*

 This is a simple AR application I made for demonstrating our 5G testbed.
-The computation tasks of AR apps (e.g. object detection, projection and rendering) are offloaded to our proximate edge servers for execution.
+The computation tasks of AR apps (e.g. object detection, object projection and rendering) are offloaded to our proximate edge servers for execution.
 I also realize a dynamic network slicing system that can adjust Docker-based isolated resources based on predicted workload.

 ### Demo: